 The Canadian Disability Policy Alliance is a national collaboration of disability researchers, community disability organizations, and federal and provincial policy-makers, aimed at creating and mobilizing knowledge to enhance disability policy in Canada, and to promote equity and opportunity for disabled Canadians.
-The Alliance is funded by the Social Science and Humanities Research Council for a period of 5 years (2009-14) and the Partnership Program for seven years (2014-21).
+The Alliance was funded by the SSHRC Community University Research Alliance Program for five years (2009-14) and the Partnership Program for seven years (2014-21).

 “Our vision for Canada is a place where people with disabilities enjoy full participation and citizenship, supported by a coherent framework of legislation, regulation and programs.”

 Researchers, consumers, policy makers, providers, educators, employers working together, across jurisdictions, across boundaries, across barriers.

 Using collaborative, emancipatory research processes to produce context-relevant evidence through focused, interactive research cycles.

 Knowledge translation used effectively to promote evidence-based policy.

 To synthesize evidence and, where necessary, generate new knowledge regarding disability policy in Canada and its impact on the lives of people with disabilities.